 Ross joined Watsi on April 13th, 2017.
-Three years ago, Ross became the 2781st member to automatically support a new Watsi patient every month.
-Since then, 3,184 more people have become monthly donors!
-Ross' most recent donation supported Vin, a 5-year-old artist from Cambodia, to fund surgery to remove a mole from her cheek.
+Six years ago, Ross joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ross' most recent donation supported Besufikad, a 4-year-old boy from Ethiopia, to fund hypospadias corrective surgery.